 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Ratos AB reported total carbon emissions of approximately 979,802,000 kg CO2e, with Scope 1 emissions at about 14,848,000 kg CO2e, Scope 2 emissions (market-based) at approximately 52,437,000 kg CO2e, and significant Scope 3 emissions of about 912,518,000 kg CO2e.
-The Scope 3 emissions breakdown includes approximately 66,674,000 kg CO2e from the use of sold products and about 723,378,000 kg CO2e from purchased goods and services.
-In 2023, Ratos's total emissions were approximately 1,396,235,000 kg CO2e, with Scope 1 emissions at about 60,757,000 kg CO2e and Scope 2 emissions (market-based) at approximately 1,335,478,000 kg CO2e.
+In 2024, Ratos AB reported total carbon emissions of approximately 979,802,000 kg CO2e.
+This includes Scope 1 emissions of about 14,848,000 kg CO2e, Scope 2 emissions of approximately 52,437,000 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 912,518,000 kg CO2e.
+Notably, the Scope 3 emissions are primarily driven by purchased goods and services, accounting for about 723,378,000 kg CO2e.
+In the previous year, 2023, Ratos's total emissions were approximately 1,396,235,000 kg CO2e, with Scope 1 emissions at about 60,757,000 kg CO2e and Scope 2 emissions (market-based) at approximately 1,335,478,000 kg CO2e.
+This indicates a substantial reduction in total emissions from 2023 to 2024.
 Ratos has committed to long-term climate targets, aiming for net-zero emissions by 2050, as approved by the Science Based Targets initiative (SBTi).
 This commitment encompasses all scopes of emissions and reflects a strategic approach to reducing their carbon footprint.
-Additionally, Ratos previously set a near-term target to reduce CO2 emissions by 20% by 2020 based on 2016 levels for both Scope 1 and Scope 2 emissions.
-Ratos's climate initiatives are aligned with industry standards, demonstrating a proactive stance in addressing climate change and reducing their overall environmental impact.
+Additionally, Ratos previously set a near-term target to reduce CO2 emissions by 20% by 2020, based on 2016 levels, specifically for Scope 1 and Scope 2 emissions.
+Overall, Ratos is actively working towards significant emissions reductions and has established a framework for ongoing climate commitments, positioning itself as a responsible entity in the trading and distribution sector.

 Access structured emissions data, company-specific emission factors, and source documents